Polish National Government (January Uprising)

 During 1863–1864 it was a real shadow government supported by the majority of Poles who even paid taxes for it, and a significant problem for the Russian secret police (Third Section).
 "It organized one of the world's earliest campaigns of urban guerrilla warfare", according to Norman Davies.
 It became the prototype for the Polish Secret State during World War II.

 It was designed to be able to unite Poland in a national struggle, and claimed all of the pre-partition Polish-Lithuanian Commonwealth lands.

-The last "dictator" of the National Government was Romuald Traugutt, who was arrested from the night of the 10th to the 11th of April 1864 by Russian authorities.
-With his execution, the Uprising had its symbolic end.
+The last "dictator" of the National Government was Romuald Traugutt, who was arrested from the night of the 10th to 11 April 1864 by Russian authorities.
+With his execution, the uprising had its symbolic end.

 Legacy

 The National Government was an inspiration for many Poles throughout the rest of the 19th and early 20th century, including Józef Piłsudski, who was inspired by it to create his Polish Legions.
 In official documents of the time, Piłsudski uses the name of the Rząd Narodowy with the coat of arms of the 1863 January Uprising.

-All the fallen veterans and participants of the government were awarded posthumously with the Cross of Independence by Polish President Ignacy Mościcki on the 21st of January 1931, in the already-independent Poland.
+All the fallen veterans and participants of the government were awarded posthumously with the Cross of Independence by Polish President Ignacy Mościcki on 21 January 1931, in the already-independent Poland.